Reza Kibria: Political career

 Reza Kibria initially supported the Bangladesh Awami League.
 In 2007, he contacted Muhammad Yunus to join the political platform Nagorik Shakti.
 He formally entered politics in 2018 after resigning from his international job and returning to Bangladesh, where he joined the political party Gano Forum.
 He was subsequently elected to the party's presidium.

 According to his 2018 electoral affidavit, he was the wealthiest candidate in the Habiganj-1 constituency.
 On 26 December 2018, a police raid was conducted at his house based on reports that a wanted BNP leader, Mujibur Rahman Seefu, was hiding there.
 A village announcement through mosque loudspeakers claimed police were attacking his home, prompting local resistance and unrest.
 Reza Kibria stated that police failed to show a warrant and allegedly tore election posters and seized documents.
 He contested the 2018 general election but was defeated.

 Later, he was appointed General Secretary of Gano Forum, which led to internal conflicts and disputes.
 In February 2021, he resigned from the party, although he stated he was not retiring from politics.
 While expressing some sympathy for the Bangladesh Nationalist Party (BNP), he said he would not join due to the party's lack of clear direction.

 On 26 October 2021, he became the convener of Gono Odhikar Parishad.
 In 2022, the National Board of Revenue (NBR) issued a notice against him for alleged tax evasion, money laundering, and concealment of income sources.
 That same year, tensions grew within the party as some younger members questioned his lack of active leadership.
 This led to a rift between Reza Kibria and the party.
 In June 2023, Gono Adhikar Parishad split into two factions, and he remained the convener of one.
+Gono Odhikar Parishad's then-member secretary Nurul Haque Nur accused Kibria of neglecting party duties, secretly meeting intelligence officials, and receiving funds for attending rival group events.
+In retaliation, Kibria accused Nur of having ties with foreign intelligence services, including Mossad.
+Asif Nazrul criticized Kibria as unfit for leadership, stating he failed to fulfill the party's goals.
 Three days after leaving the Reza-led faction, he officially announced his departure from the party on 3 January 2024, without stating a reason.
 However, in May 2024, he was named the Chief Adviser of the same faction.

 In August 2024, after the resignation of Prime Minister Sheikh Hasina, Kibria announced his intention to contest the next national election from Habiganj-1.
-On 27 January 2025, in a video message, he expressed dissatisfaction with the investigation into his father’s assassination, alleging that Awami League MP and businessman Salman F. Rahman financially supported the attack.
+On 27 January 2025, in a video message, he expressed dissatisfaction with the investigation into his father's assassination, alleging that Awami League MP and businessman Salman F. Rahman financially supported the attack.